 Requirements for Tankers Built Before 1 July 2002

 Tankers built before 1 July 2002, with a deadweight of at least 20,000 tonnes, must have emergency towing setups at both ends.
-These ship SOLAS emergency towing arrangements need approval from the Administration.
-This approval is based on the International Maritime Organization (IMO) guidelines.
+These ship SOLAS emergency towing arrangements need approval from the Flag Administration.

-The Administration delegates the approval of these emergency towing setups to Recognized Organizations.
-This ensures they meet the standards for effective maritime emergency response capabilities.
+The Administration delegates the approval of these emergency towing setups to Recognized Organizations (Class Societies).

 Passenger ships needed ship-specific emergency towing procedures by 1 January 2010.
 Cargo ships built after 1 January 2010 must also have these procedures.
 Those built before that date had until 1 January 2012 to comply.